jxskiss/simplessl/README.md

 I got inspires and stole some code from the awesome project [lua-resty-auto-ssl](https://github.com/GUI/lua-resty-auto-ssl) and Golang's autocert package, many thanks 😀

+## Centric certificate server

+Compared to other open source projects, this project provides a centric certificate server to manage all your certificates (both auto issued or manually managed, and self signed) in one place.
+The OpenResty plugin and Golang TLS config library acts as client to the server.

+By this design, there are several advantages:

+1. Offload ACME related work and communication with storage to the backend Golang server, let Nginx/OpenResty do what it is designed for and best at;
+1. It's more friendly to distributed deployments, one can manage all certificates in just one place, the OpenResty plugin and Golang library deployment is simple and straightforward;
+   and you get only single one certificate for a domain, and not as much certificates as your web server instances (as some other similar project does);
+1. Golang program is considered far more easier to maintain and do troubleshooting than doing ACME work and storage within Lua;
+1. Also, Golang program is considered far more easier to extend to support new type of storage, or new features (eg. security related things);

+A multi-layered cache mechanism is used to help frontend Nginx and Golang web servers automatically update to renewed certificates with negligible performance penalty, and without any reloading:

+- OpenResty per-worker LRU cache (Golang client uses in memory copy-on-write cache), fallback to
+- OpenResty shared memory cache (not needed for Golang client), fallback to
+- In memory copy-on-write cache within backend ssl-cert-server, finally go to
+- Storage or ACME server.

+The cached certificates and OCSP staple is automatically renewed and refreshed in backend ssl-cert-server.

 ## Status

-Considered STABLE.
+Considered BETA.

-This program has been running for more than 2 years for my personal sites, but as is a spare-time project, anyone interested with this is HIGHLY RECOMMENDED to do testing in your environment.
+Although this program has been running for 3 years supporting my personal sites, but this is a spare-time project, and has not known deployment for large production systems.
+Thus anyone interested with this is HIGHLY RECOMMENDED to do testing in your environment.

 NOTE:

 The release version 0.1.x has a bug which may cause dead loop in OCSP stapling updater after months long running.
 The bug has not much impact on CPU usage, but will blow up the logging files.

-If anyone is using the 0.1.x release, please consider upgrade to newer release as soon as possible.
+If anyone is using the old 0.1.x release, please consider upgrade to newer release as soon as possible.

 ## Installation